 Level of Difficulty

 Easy: Suitable for most people in good health.
-These trips generally include short days on good paths and at low altitudes.
+These trips generally include short days with around 2–3 hours of activity on good paths and at low altitudes.

-Moderate: A reasonable level of fitness is required, as these trips can require sustained endurance levels, hills, longer days and altitude.
-All of our moderate trips have a support vehicle following closely, so weary travellers can hitch a ride and take a rest for a while.
+Moderate: A reasonable level of fitness is required, as these trips can require sustained endurance levels, hills, longer days of approximately 5-6 hours of activity and higher altitudes.

 Challenging:These trips are physically demanding and best suited for strong people with a high endurance level.
 Days can be long around 7-8 hours of activity, often at high altitudes, in remote regions and sometimes without a support vehicle nearby.
 Travellers may be required to carry a backpack.